makrai/notes/wagner2203-transformer-speech-emo-valence.md

   Maximilian Schmitt, Felix Burkhardt, Florian Eyben, Björn W. Schuller arXiv:2203.07378 [eess.AS]

 # Abstract

-* transformer-based architectures which are pre-trained with self-supervision
+* transformer-based architectures pre-trained with self-supervision
-* audio domain: such architectures have also been successfully utilised
+* audio domain: successfully utilised
-* hE not evaluated the influence of model size and pre-training data on downstream performance, and limited attention to
+* hE not evaluated the
+  * influence of model size and pre-training data on downstream performance,
   * generalisation, robustness, fairness, and efficiency
 * we: a thorough analysis of these aspects on several pre-trained variants of wav2vec 2.0 and HuBERT that we